axxa3000/RouterTalk/README.md

 # RouterTalk
-Kotlin MVP mini aplication to fast connection with a TpLink router and set the guest wifi On or Off with one click.
+Kotlin MVP mini aplication to do fast connection with a Tp-Link router and set the guest Wifi On or Off with one click.
 Unvelibable i use it regulary at work.
 TODO: Update to MVVM arquitecture and JetpackCompose.